 Evidence of infestation includes swarmers, shed wings, piles of pellets, termite plugs that seal all openings in infested wood, and surface blisters caused by older, enlarged galleries very close to the wood surface.

 Drywood termites are considered non-subterranean termites, as they do not live in the ground, require no ground contact, and do not build mud shelter tubes.
 They are more likely to be in a structure made completely of wood with poor workmanship demonstrated by poorly fitted corner joints.
 The termites typically inter the ends of wood and seldom enter the sides of the section in question.
 Their colonies are located in the wood they eat and are generally small in size when compared to subterranean termite colonies.
 The colony usually numbers about 3,000 individuals after over 10 to15 years.
 A distinctive indication is no presence of a worker caste and the nymphs perform all tasks typically done by workers.

-After the mating flight, they seek cracks or knotholes in nearby wood and chew a small tunnel which they close then excavating a chamber after which they mate.
-After 3 year to 4 years the colony may consist of up to 1,000 members.
+After the mating flight, they seek cracks or knotholes in a nearby wood and chew a small tunnel which they close then excavating a chamber after which they mate.
+After 3 years to 4 years, the colony may consist of up to 1,000 members.

 The Arizona dampwood termite is the largest and most significant dampwood termites in Arizona.
 Though not commonly found in dry states like Arizona active infestations of Pacific dampwood termites have been found in areas of Metro Phoenix like the Encanto Park area and the western edges of Mesa.
 They are more commonly found in the cool and humid coastal areas of California and the east coast.

 Termite Swarming may occur throughout the year, but most often from May through August.
 Termite swarming usually will occur on warm humid evenings just before sunset.
 The reproductives are strongly attracted to light.
 Swarmers are up to 1″ in length and are light to medium brown with dark brown wings.